abbyslab/Language-Guess-Neural-Net/README.md

 # Language-Guess-Neural-Net
-An application that uses a feedforward neural network to guess the language of an input word without any knowledge of what a language even is.
-This project was worked on through 2017 and submitted for the EPQ Qualification for which I received an A*.
+I built a feedforward neural network from scratch for the Extended Project Qualification (receiving A*).
+It guesses what language a word is without a database but performs poorly (69% accuracy).